OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Unfortunately, thanks to Apple's confusing provisioning and code signing system, this is more challenging to get this right than one would expect: iOS will refuse to run an app unless you get the provisioning profile and code signature header absolutely spot on.
 This requires you to know about a whole lot of concepts - different types of certificates, BundleIDs, application IDs, team identifiers, and how they are tied together using Apple's build tools.
 Suffice it to say, getting the OS to run a particular binary that hasn't been built using the default way (XCode) can be an exhilarating process.

 The toolset we're going to use consists of optool, Apple's build tools and some shell commands.
-The method is inspired by the resign script from Vincent Tan's Swizzler project [4].
+Our method is inspired by the resign script from Vincent Tan's Swizzler project [4].
 An alternative way of repackaging using different tools was described by NCC group [5].

 To reproduce the steps listed below, download "UnCrackable iOS App Level 1" from the OWASP Mobile Testing Guide repo [6].
+Our goal is to make the UnCrackable app load FridaGadget.dylib during startup so we can instrument it using Frida.

 ##### Getting a Developer Provisioning Profile and Certificate